How to Use LinkedIn Effectively

 Business Profiles vs Individual Profiles

 Let’s face it, businesses are perceived as entities trying to sell – clearly biased and fu*king good at hard-sell marketing.
+This doesn't mean you can't use LinkedIn for business marketing.
 On the flip side, individual employees, when presenting themselves as real and authentic online, become trusted brand advocates.
 How good they are at this all boils down to their individuality.
 People buy from people.
 Using LinkedIn, you can build a reputation that extends way beyond the confines of a business profile.

 The impact?
 Subconsciously, you're likely to think, "Well, that company is mega”.
 Why?
 Because now you know they prioritise their staff, care about work-life balance, and flaunt a unique company culture.
 When it comes to brand values, employees wield the power.
 They have the power to showcase whether the brand walks the talk or is all talk, no action.
 Unlocking the power of LinkedIn for business development is worth the investment.
 It's not just about broadcasting your successes; it's about letting your employees become the living, breathing ambassadors of your brand values.